Professor of History

 The major reason I came to PC was that I wanted something akin to my liberal arts undergraduate experience at Gustavus Adolphus College in St. Peter, MN.
 There I majored in History and Social Studies Education.
 After graduation, I got my M.A. in Policy History at Bowling Green State University in Ohio and then spent four years at Arkansas.

 On a personal side, I have lived in a number of places throughout my life – Illinois, Ohio, Connecticut, Minnesota, Kentucky, Arkansas, and South Carolina.
 I met my wife Susan in Ohio.
 Originally from the Finger Lakes region in New York, she is a speech pathologist in the local school district.
-We have two wonderful boys, Patrick (11) and Shane (9), as well as identical twin girls, Sidney and Kelly, who just turned 4 this fall.
+We have two wonderful boys, Patrick and Shane, as well as identical twin girls, Sidney and Kelly.
 As for my hobbies, I am an avid college football fan (go Hogs go!), love to travel, read, listen to music, and play with my kids.